The Meaning and Rules of Zakat in Islam

 Islam is all about caring for one another and spreading love and affection.
 Allah has laid great emphasis on taking care of others around you, and Zakat in Islam is one example of that and is one of the five pillars.
 It is one of the core practices and obligations that all Muslims are obliged to fulfill.
-Muslims are taught to share their resources and be grateful for whatever Allah has blessed us with.
-Zakat is also one way of expressing your love towards Allah and thanking Him for all the blessings.
+Muslims are taught to share their resources and be grateful for whatever Allah has blessed us with, and that is one of understanding the actual Zakat meaning.
+It is also one way of expressing your love towards Allah and thanking Him for all the blessings.

 According to the zakat rules in Islam, every Muslim is obliged to pay 2.5% of the excess wealth they have.
 However, it is very important to understand how you should pay it, who you should pay to, and when is the appropriate time to pay the Zakat.
 Also, you must offer it to the ones who deserve it the most.

-In this blog, we will explain all about Zakat rules in Islam; what it means to Muslims and the facts regarding Zakat that every Muslim should keep in their mind.
+In this blog, we will explain all about Zakat rules in Islam; Zakat meaning for Muslims and the facts regarding Zakat that every Muslim should keep in their mind.

 What is Zakat?